In design, we often talk about products, systems, and users. But we rarely discuss what happens to the designer.

 Co-creation demands new mindsets, shared understanding, and the ability to learn from each other’s experiences.
 But if we don’t know how to externalize our own Aha moments, how can we invite others into that learning?

 This two-stage inquiry explores how designers’ self-realizations and lived experiences can become collective lessons for others on creative paths.
-(O’Hara, 2018) My goal is to create a reflective dialogue, where learning from others’ creative awakenings not only enhances my own understanding but contributes to a broader conversation about growth through design.
-This will be followed by visualizing its emotional resonance through collage.
+(O’Hara, 2018) My goal is to create a reflective dialogue where learning from others’ creative awakenings not only enhances my own understanding but also contributes to a broader conversation about growth through design.
+This will be followed by a visualization of its emotional resonance through collage.
 The resulting reflective cards and visual artifacts create a rich comparative dataset that supports the emergence of shared themes, allowing individual realizations to become collective lessons about creative growth within design practice.

 Significance: